 |Other Executive Officers||1x Base Salary|

 The minimum share ownership requirements are required to be achieved within five years of an individual first becoming subject to these guidelines.
-Unless a non-employee director or executive officer is in compliance with these guidelines, he or she is required to retain and hold 50% of any "Net Shares" of common stock issued in connection with any equity-based awards granted under the Company's director or executive compensation plans after such non-employee director or executive officer first becomes subject to these guidelines.
-"Net Shares" are those shares that remain after shares are sold or withheld (i) to pay the exercise price and withholding taxes in the case of stock options or (ii) to pay withholding taxes in the case of restricted stock, restricted stock units or performance shares.
+Unless a non-employee director or executive officer is in compliance with these guidelines, he or she is required to retain and hold 50% of any “Net Shares” of common stock issued in connection with any equity-based awards granted under the Company’s director or executive compensation plans after such non-employee director or executive officer first becomes subject to these guidelines.
+“Net Shares” are those shares that remain after shares are sold or withheld (i) to pay the exercise price and withholding taxes in the case of stock options or (ii) to pay withholding taxes in the case of other awards.